lamudi-gmbh/use-case-bundle/README.md

     class: AppBundle\UseCase\MyUseCase
 ```

-Using an annotation, name the use case and optionally assign an input processor and a response processor to it.
+Using an annotation, name the Use Case and optionally assign an Input Processor and a Response Processor to it.
-Make sure that the use case class contains an ```execute()``` method with one type-hinted parameter.
+Make sure that the Use Case class contains an ```execute()``` method with one type-hinted parameter.

 ```php
 <?php